winslettemicah/Tableau/README.md

 ### Welcome to my Tableau portfolio!
 This repository contains samples of Tableau dashboards I've made.
 Feel free to take a look and reach out via email if you have any questions: *winslettemicah@gmail.com*

+(Note: Best to view the dashboard in full screen.)

 ## [Project 1: World Happiness Report 2015-2019](https://public.tableau.com/app/profile/winslette.micah.sanidad/viz/WorldHappinessReport_16926190630610/WorldHappinessReport2015-2019?publish=yes)

 This is a project I did under my certification of Break Into Tech.